 - scientific achievements described in the IMI Annual Activity Reports.

-When requested by IMI, the members of the Scientific Committee are required to provide their consolidated advice in writing.
+When requested by IMI, the members of the Scientific Committee provide their consolidated advice in writing.
 Scientific Committee members also take part in IMI’s Strategic Governing Groups.

 The Scientific Committee Chair attends meetings of the IMI Governing Board as an observer and takes part in the deliberations, but has no voting rights.

 More information about the Scientific Committee is available in the Scientific Committee's Rules of Procedure.

 Scientific Committee work plan 2019: In mid-2019, the Scientific Committee adopted a work plan which sets out the areas where the committee plans to focus its efforts and provide effective support to IMI during the rest of its mandate.
 The work plan covers both topics related to IMI2 JU’s governance and structures as well as topics related to the research programme.
 Recommendations resulting from the work plan will be published on this page.

 - Scientific Committee recommendations regarding public private partnership funding – what makes a topic ultimately suitable for this kind of funding model?
 (February 2019)

 - Sustainability solutions are important criteria determining project quality and output in IMI (June 2018)

 - IMI Scientific Committee position on IMI-funded digital innovation and data integration in discovery of novel medicines (January 2018)